Getting Access to Shared Data

 All three parts are needed in order to authenticate properly with S3 and retrieve data.

-Additionally the web service provides an expiration timestamp for the token in YYYY-MM-DDTHH:MM:SS-TZ format (TZ=HH:MM).
+Additionally, the web service provides returns an expiration timestamp for the token in YYYY-MM-DDTHH:MM:SS-TZ format (TZ=HH:MM).
 New keys can be retrieved at any time.
-A service oriented approach allows for implementation of pipeline procedures which can request new keys at the appropriate stage of data processing.
+A service-oriented approach allows for the implementation of pipeline procedures that can request new keys at the appropriate stage of data processing.